movpushmov/argon-router/docs/introduction/choose.md

 title: Choosing router
 ---

-# Choosing Between `atomic-router` and `argon-router` in Effector
+# Choosing Between `atomic-router` and `argon-router` in effector

 ## Overview

-When working with the Effector state manager, you have two main routing options:
+When working with the effector state manager, you have two main routing options:

 1. **`atomic-router`** - The established, stable routing solution
 2. **`argon-router`** - A newer alternative with additional features